On the local $L^2$-Bound of the Eisenstein Series: Introduction

-Our estimates of the local $L^2$-norms of Eisenstein series are potentially useful to prove many interesting number-theoretic questions, in particular, the problems that are approached via the spectral theory of various \emph{non-compact} arithmetic symmetric spaces.
-Such approaches often face serious analytic difficulties due to the existence of the continuous spectrum and require estimates for various local $L^p$-norms of Eisenstein series.
-Our estimates of the local $L^2$-norms and the methods to prove them seem to be utilisable to overcome the analytic hurdles that arise via the local $L^2$-norms of the Eisenstein series, in certain cases.
+Our estimates of the local $L^2$-norms of the Eisenstein series are potentially useful to answer many interesting number-theoretic questions, in particular, the problems that are approached via the spectral theory of various \emph{non-compact} arithmetic symmetric spaces.
+Such approaches often face serious analytic difficulties due to the existence of the continuous spectrum and require estimates for various local $L^p$-norms of the Eisenstein series.
+Our estimates and the methods to prove them seem to be utilizable to overcome the analytic hurdles that arise via the local $L^2$-norms of the Eisenstein series, at least in certain cases.

-As \emph{proof-of-concepts}, in this paper, essentially using the method to prove \cref{thm:BCF} we prove the \emph{optimal lifting property} for $\mathrm{SL}_n(\mathbb{Z}/q\mathbb{Z})$ in \cref{thm:optimal-lifting} for square-free $q$, as well as the \emph{Sarnak--Xue counting property} in \cref{thm:counting}, for the principal congruence subgroup of $\SL_n(\Z)$ of square-free level.
-Thus we make the recent results of Assing--Blomer in \cite{assing2022density} on the same \emph{unconditional} on the local $L^2$-bounds of Eisenstein series.
+As a \emph{proof-of-concept}, we prove the \emph{optimal lifting property} for $\mathrm{SL}_n(\mathbb{Z}/q\mathbb{Z})$ in \cref{thm:optimal-lifting} for square-free $q$, as well as the \emph{Sarnak--Xue counting property} in \cref{thm:counting}, for the principal congruence subgroups of $\SL_n(\Z)$ of square-free level.
+Assing--Blomer recently proved those theorems \emph{conditional} on the local $L^2$-bounds of the Eisenstein series (see \cite{assing2022density}).
+Thus, we make their results unconditional.
 We refer to \cref{subsec:applications} for a detailed discussion.
-In a sequel \cite{jana2022optimal}, we prove \emph{optimal Diophantine exponent} for $\SL_n(\Z[1/p])$, as expected in a series of influential works by Ghosh--Gorodnik--Nevo (e.g. see \cite{ghosh2018best}), assuming \emph{Sarnak's density hypothesis}.
-The proof of the main results in \cite{jana2022optimal} crucially depend on (a slightly weaker version of) \cref{thm:gln-bcf} below; see \cite[\S 4.8]{jana2022optimal}.
-We refer the reader to \cite{jana2022optimal} for a detailed discussion of this problem and our proof.
+In a sequel \cite{jana2024optimal}, we prove \emph{optimal Diophantine exponent} for $\SL_n(\Z[1/p])$, as expected in a series of influential works by Ghosh--Gorodnik--Nevo (e.g. see \cite{ghosh2018best}), assuming \emph{Sarnak's density hypothesis}.
+The proof of the main results in \cite{jana2024optimal} crucially depends on (a slightly weaker version of) \cref{thm:gln-bcf} below; see \cite[\S 4.8]{jana2024optimal}.
+We refer the reader to \cite{jana2024optimal} for a detailed discussion of this problem and our proof.

 Let us now discuss the motivating questions and our results.